DiilaNa/NeedItDone-AAD_Final_Project_IJSE/ReadMe.md

 - Enable workers to **search, apply, and manage applications**.
 - Ensure **secure login & registration** with **JWT authentication and refresh tokens**.
 - Offer dashboards tailored to both **homeowners** and **workers** and **admins**.
-- Showcase practical use of **Spring Boot, REST APIs, Spring Security, JWT, MySQL, and Smtp Mail Sender , **.
+- Showcase practical use of **Spring Boot, REST APIs, Spring Security, JWT, MySQL, and Smtp Mail Sender**.

 ---